BernardoBrogi/ROS2_project_franka/README.md

-# ROS 2 Integration for Franka Robotics Research Robots
+# Repository for the project of the course Industrial Robotics